 The state recognizes that consenting, age-mate partners should be protected from prosecution for sexual assault.
 Romeo & Juliet Laws are meant to protect minors from facing criminal charges for having consensual sex with other minors.

-Under these provisions, anyone 18 years of age or under can’t be convicted of statutory rape if the other consenting party is over the age of 12.
+Under these provisions, anyone 18 years of age or under can’t be convicted of statutory rape if the other consenting party is at least 12 years old.
 In some cases, the law outlines specific age differences that are exempt from prosecution under the law.
-For example, when the older individual is still under age 19, the other party must be at least 13-years-old.
+For example, when a 17- and 15-year-old have consensual sex, the 17 year old cannot be charged with sexual assault.

 Romeo & Juliet Laws do not protect situations in which the elder party is accused of abusing a relationship of power with the younger, even where there may be consent.
 This would include teacher-student relationships.
 The laws also don’t apply when the sexual activity contained violence or threats of violence, such as blackmail or physical abuse.